mertcantahanli/image-list-api-react/README.md

-## listing image with api from pixabay
+## Listing image with api from pixabay